HugoxSaraiva/npm-ts-package-example/README.md

 ### Developing

+To develop a package without publishing it to NPM, you need to link the package with NPM first, by running the following code:

+    npm link

-To develop a package without publishing it to NPM, you can run the following command to compile the package in watch mode:
+Then you can run the following command to compile the package in watch mode:

     npm run watch

+Proceed to your project that depends on this package, and run the following code:

+    npm run link <your-package-name>

+You should be able to import your package as usual.
+Any changes on the package's src folder will update the dependency in your other project.

-Then, you can go to your project that depends on this package and test it.
+If you want to automatically restart your project that depends on the package you are developing, you can use the example at [examples/package-consumer](/examples/package-consumer/README.md).

 ### Testing